-Dear friends, this is my last hurrah on The Garden Path website which will now be retired as an archive of ancient meanders and memories dating back to the time of peace gardens and centers for contemplative art in Sri Lanka from 2015 to the present.
-Henceforth I will post on Falling Sky, a new site soon to be launched featuring Chicken Little, family and friends.
+Dear friends, this may well be my last hurrah on The Garden Path website which will now retreat into semi-retirement as an archive of ancient meanders and memories dating back to the time of peace gardens and centers for contemplative art in Sri Lanka from 2015 to the present.
+Henceforth I will begin posting post on Falling Sky, a new site soon to be launched featuring Chicken Little, family and friends.
 Many thanks for your loving support over the years.

 Life passes through us like the wind.
 One moment we are infants, then children playing free with their fantasies but before long, the child is gone, carried off in life’s interminable turmoil.
 As adults, submerged in a flood of hallucinatory obsessions we fight the good fight till we drop whereupon mercifully we return whence we came, wherever that might be.
 There are no words for it beyond that point.
 Just smoke from the funeral pyres or dead silence six feet under.
 So it seems we’re all just passing through.
 Passing wind, you might say.
 And it happens in the blink of an eye.
 Who can testify that we were even here?
 Whoever can will also soon be gone too.

 What are we to think about our predicament?
 What are we to do?
 One response, the one promoted most energetically these days in the consumer necropolis, is the narcosis of narcissism.
 In other words, shop till you drop.
 Another is to put paid in full to your life before it puts paid to you.
 This explains in part the opioid epidemic, a staggering suicide rates among youth, and growing acceptance of Medical Assistance in Dying, the (MAiD) procedure.
 There is yet faith in God who is heaven but serious problems remain down here on Earth, proliferating by the day as the karmic boomerang of human avarice and over-population takes their toll.